Viv Nicholson: In culture

 A photograph of Nicholson was used on the sleeve of the Smiths' single "Heaven Knows I'm Miserable Now."
 Morrissey had previously borrowed a line from Nicholson's autobiography for the song "Still Ill" ("Under the iron bridge we kissed, and although I ended up with sore lips...").
 Another picture of Nicholson taken at Wheldale Colliery, Castleford, West Yorkshire was used on the German release of "Barbarism Begins at Home" and on the programme for the Meat Is Murder tour.
-A photo of Nicholson painting at an easel was used for the cover of a 1987 re-release of "The Headmaster Ritual."
+A photo of Nicholson painting at an easel was used for the cover of a 1988 re-release of "The Headmaster Ritual."
 However, as she had become a Jehovah's Witness in 1979, Nicholson objected to the use of her image for the single's cover because of an expletive in the song's lyrics ("Spineless bastards all...").

+In her autobiography, guitarist Viv Albertine of The Slits says that their song "Spend, Spend, Spend" was inspired by Viv Nicholson.

 A successful musical based on Nicholson's life called Spend Spend Spend debuted in 1998 and subsequently ran in the West End.